systemd/mkosi/README.md

   and the argument gets converted as follows: "--with-network" becomes "WithNetwork=yes".

-* `mkosi.extra/` may be a directory.
-If this exists all files contained in it are copied over the directory tree of the image after the *OS* was installed.
+* `mkosi.extra/` or `mkosi.extra.tar` may be respectively a directory
+  or archive.
+If any exist all files contained in it are copied over the directory tree of the image after the *OS* was installed.
 This may be used to add in additional files to an image, on top of what the distribution includes in its packages.
+When using a directory file ownership is not preserved: all files copied will be owned by root.
+To preserve ownership use a tar archive.

-* `mkosi.skeleton/` may be a directory and works in the same way as `mkosi.extra`, but the files are copied before anything else so to have a skeleton tree for the OS.
-This allows to change the package manager and create files that need to be there before anythin is installed.
+* `mkosi.skeleton/` or `mkosi.skeleton.tar` may be respectively a directory
+  or archive, and they work in the same way as `mkosi.extra`/`mkosi.skeleton.tar`.
+However the files are copied before anything else so to have a skeleton tree for the OS.
+This allows to change the package manager and create files that need to be there before anything is installed.
+When using a directory file ownership is not preserved: all files copied will be owned by root.
+To preserve ownership use a tar archive.

 * `mkosi.build` may be an executable script.
 If it exists the image will be built twice: the first iteration will be the *development*